hagonin/Recipe-Django-NextJs/frontend/README.md

 - Open http://localhost:3000 with your browser to see the result

 ## Features
-* 🔍 Powerful search engine with support for full-text search and Trigram Similarity
+* 🔍 Powerful search bar for recipes by name, ingredients
+*  Recipe categories: easily browse and explore recipes by breakfast, lunch, dinner, etc...
+* 🙎 Personalized User Profiles : create profile, save favorite recipes
-* 🙎 Custom User model with email and password authentication
+* 🔑 Secure email and password authentication
-* 🔓 Password reset & email verification functionality
+* 🔓 Password reset and email verification functionality
-* 📗 Interactive UI and flexible customization options for generating documentation using Swagger and ReDoc
-* 🔑 Permission classes and throttling management
+* ✨ Rating and review recipes
-* ✨ Frontend is built using Next.js and can be found [here](https://homecook.up.railway.app/)
+* 📗Backend is built using Django REST framework and can be found [here](https://recipe-api.up.railway.app/)

 ## Status
 [name of project] is still in progress.